canonical/curtin/doc/topics/config.rst

 - **cp://**: Use ``rsync`` command to copy source directory to target.
 - **file://**: Use ``tar`` command to extract source to target.
 - **http[s]://**: Use ``wget | tar`` commands to extract source to target.
+- **fsimage://**: mount filesystem image and copy contents to target.
+  Local file or url are supported.
+Filesystem can be any filesystem type mountable by the running kernel.

 **Example Cloud-image**::